Tiny-Earth/DemoSite/site/src/structure.md

 ## Course Structure in Practice

-`TODO`

 To help you structure your course in practice, several course planning tools exist.
-For example, [we have provided our own recommended tool that aligns with this course's content](https://docs.google.com/document/d/1dcIUClCU9Op5GFZ4PG9qZ6j3DL4Znje6s9s5BkRqB0Q/view).
+For example, [we have provided our own recommended course planning tool that aligns with this course's content](https://docs.google.com/document/d/1dcIUClCU9Op5GFZ4PG9qZ6j3DL4Znje6s9s5BkRqB0Q/view).

 There are also other course planning tools published by, for example: